-In the week ending 13 May 2022, the percentage of people testing positive for coronavirus (COVID-19) continued to decrease in England, Wales, Northern Ireland and Scotland.
+In the week ending 21 May 2022, the percentage of people testing positive for coronavirus (COVID-19) continued to decrease in England, Wales and Northern Ireland and the trend was uncertain in Scotland.
 Our estimates contain Omicron BA.2 and all other variants.

-Table 1: Estimated percentage of the population testing positive for coronavirus (COVID-19) by UK country Official estimates of the percentage of the population testing positive for COVID-19 on nose and throat swabs, 7 May to 13 May 2022
+Table 1: Estimated percentage of the population testing positive for coronavirus (COVID-19) by UK country Official estimates of the percentage of the population testing positive for COVID-19 on nose and throat swabs, 15 May to 21 May 2022